ravasthi/dotfiles/README.md

 * Vim configuration with support for selected plugins, with plugin management by [Vundle](https://github.com/VundleVim/Vundle.vim).
 To use:

     * `git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim`
-    * If desired, tweak the font and colorscheme settings.
-The default colorscheme is [PaperColor](http://vimcolors.com/234/PaperColor/light).
+    * If desired, tweak the font and color scheme settings.
+The default color scheme is [PaperColor](http://vimcolors.com/234/PaperColor/light).
 The default font is [Espresso Mono](https://twitter.com/chrisbowler/status/205688974369492992), a variant of [DejaVu Sans Mono](http://dejavu-fonts.org/wiki/Main_Page).
     * Start vim
-    * Run `:PluginInstall`
+    * Run `PluginInstall` in command mode.

 * An `edit` shim will launch `mate` (TextMate) if you are on your local Mac, and fall back to `vi` if you are logged in via ssh.
 This shim is used as the git editor and svn editor.